maciejskorski/software_engineering/_sources/project_management.md

 Jira (also in its free plan) allows teams to organise tasks in sprints, track and document the progress.

-During this class we will create a backlog of tasks, assign them to project memebers and map them to sprints.
+During this class we will create a backlog of tasks, assign them to team memebers and map to sprints.

 ## User stories